TTRISK: Tensor Train Decomposition Algorithm for Risk Averse Optimization: Numerical results

-In Figure~\ref{fig:err-total} we show the TT ranks, the corresponding numbers of PDE solutions required for the TT-Cross approximation of $j(u,\xi)$ and $\grad{j(u,\xi)}{u}$, as well as the total computing time.
+In Figure~\ref{fig:err-total} we show the TT ranks, the corresponding numbers of PDE solutions required for the TT-Cross approximation of $j(u,\xi)$ and $\grad{j(u,\xi)}{u}$, as well as the total computing time, as functions of the \emph{actual} total error for $n_y=33,65,129,193$ and $257$, and the other parameters chosen as above.
 We observe that both complexity indicators depend linearly on $1/\mbox{error}$ or slower.
 This is to be compared with the solution of a deterministic PDE \eqref{eq:PDE1} with linear finite elements, which provide an $\mbox{error} = O(n_y^{-2})$ with the computing $\mbox{cost} = O(n_y)$, that is, the deterministic problem scales as $\mbox{cost} = \mbox{error}^{-1/2}$.
 We see that the TT solution of a high-dimensional stochastic problem contributes the same amount of complexity.